cnbeining/ABPlayerHTML5-Py/README.md

 -----
 A number of opensource codes are used in this little project, especially the main programme, Mukioplayer.
 The website of Mukioplayer is https://code.google.com/p/mukioplayer/  ,MIT License.

-The part of web server is from http://yige.org  .
+The part of web server is from http://xiaket.org/  , author:Xia Kai <xiaket@corp.netease.com/xiaket@gmail.com> .

 This project uses MIT licence.

 Update history
 -----

+.04: Fix Issue #1 in a way, now Chrome and Safari are both good to play with more stable backbone.

 .03：Update as the original programme updates, willing to fix the navigation problem.
 Chrome is having unknown problem, and is pending review.